-- Leadership needs to step up and make faster decisions: Six in 10 executives acknowledge that within their businesses, ownership and leadership of digital initiatives aren't always clear.
+- Leadership needs to step up and make faster decisions: Six in 10 executives acknowledge that, within their businesses, ownership and leadership of digital initiatives isn't always clear.
 This is unfortunate because having a leadership team that is fully bought-in to the value of digital is vital to progressing CX strategy and initiatives, especially during a period of sudden change, such as the coronavirus pandemic.
 Accelerated decision-making is also required if manufacturing companies want to seize the digital initiative.
-Leaders need to make faster decisions in an environment where they are encouraged and rewarded for doing so. - Low understanding of the customer: More than half (55 percent) of manufacturing executives agree their businesses lack key customer-centric digital skills, such as design thinking and journey mapping, which are crucial for any organization aspiring to be truly omnichannel and customerexperience-driven. - Digital illiteracy: Thirty-eight percent of manufacturers cite internal barriers such as lack of digital skills/capabilities with regard to marketing and CX progress.
+Leaders need to make faster decisions in an environment where they are encouraged and rewarded for doing so. - Low understanding of the customer: More than half (55%) of manufacturing executives agree their businesses lack key customercentric digital skills such as design thinking and journey mapping which are crucial for any organisation aspiring to be truly omnichannel and customer-experience-driven. - Digital illiteracy: 38% of manufacturers cite internal barriers such as lack of digital skills/capabilities with regards to marketing and CX progress.

-According to a report by the U.S. National Skills Coalition, one-third of manufacturing workers have limited digital skills.
-Technology plays an important role in reducing unnecessary burdens; for example, through through better automation of tasks and processes.
+According to a report by the US National Skills Coalition, one third of manufacturing workers have limited digital skills.8 Technology plays an important role in reducing unnecessary burdens, for example through better automation of tasks and processes.

-Upskilling employees to make effective use of technology solutions doesn't just improve their efficiency.
-It frees up space for them to make the most of their human resources.
-This can be expressed in creative responses to customer relationships, developing new systems, creating new channels of communication, and even increasing output.
+Upskilling employees to make effective use of technology solutions doesn't just improve their efficiency, it frees up space for them to make the most of their human resource.
+This can be expressed in creative responses to customer relationships, developing new systems, creating new channels of communication and even increasing output.

 Lennox, a heating and cooling systems supplier, is a good example of a manufacturing company that has benefited in this respect.
-The company underwent what it described as a "complete digital transformation" as part of an attempt to join up its sales and marketing functions.
+The company underwent what it described as a 'complete digital transformation' as part of an attempt to join up its sales and marketing functions.
 Lennox introduced Marketo Engagement Platform within its residential business unit to improve processes and business performance.
-This helped the organization push digital-led engagement with its dealer base through increased field training classes, coupon-driven loyalty programs, digital product launches, and leadgeneration campaigns.
+This helped the organisation push digital-led engagement with its dealer base through increased field training classes, coupon-driven loyalty programmes, digital product launches and lead generation campaigns.